-CLIN 3017 Diagnosis and Treatment Planning Clinic

-This clinic rotation allows students to gain competence in evaluating a patient's dental needs, determining the complexity of those needs, and recognize and then gather baseline/diagnostic information.
+CLIN 3017 Diagnosis and Treatment Planning Clinic 3.0 cr This clinic rotation allows students to gain competence in evaluating a patient's dental needs, determining the complexity of those needs, and recognize and gather baseline/diagnostic information.
 Competence will also be gained in the use of specialty consultations, the treatment plan, which cannot be done without the above steps, is an essential process for the modern, successful dental practice.

-DENF 3541 Emergency Procedures I

-This course brings together the individual medical emergency procedures presented in courses throughout the dental curriculum.
+DENF 3541 Emergency Procedures I 1.0 cr This course brings together the individual medical emergency procedures presented in courses throughout the dental curriculum.
 It serves as a method for understanding their use in the clinical situation and to develop a greater sense of confidence in their application.